Skip to main content

 Specify:

-• <uuid> — unique identifier of the bucket, can be viewed in the bucket's public domain;
+• <uuid> — the unique bucket identifier, can be viewed in the bucket public domain;

-• <path_to_object> — path to the object in the baket.
+• <path_to_object> — the path to the object in the bucket.